remoshock/remoshock/docs/FAQ.md

 Please see [https://www.eltima.com/article/virtualbox-usb-passthrough/](https://www.eltima.com/article/virtualbox-usb-passthrough/) on how to install and enable USB Passthrough support for VirtualBox.

-Note: I did not work for me: The VirtualBox Machine configuration dialog does not list any USB devices in the USB section.
-Nor does `lsusb` inside the virtual machine.
+Note: I did not work for me.
+USB 3.0 showed up after `apt install virtualbox-ext-pack`, adding myself to the vboxuser group and restarting.
+But the VirtualBox Machine configuration dialog does not list any USB devices.
+Neither does `lsusb` inside the virtual machine.

 **Which setup is used for testing?**